taw00/dash-electrum-rpm/README.md

 # Dash Electrum
-The Dash Electrum Lightweight Crypocurrency Desktop Wallet for Fedora Linux
+**The Dash Electrum Lightweight Crypocurrency Desktop Wallet for Fedora Linux**

+## Important commentary

 > **DON'T USE THIS FOR SERIOUS MONEY**
 >